agb32/cosmadoc/docs/source/environmental.md

 ## Solar Panels

-In 2023, we installed approximately £1m of solar panel infrastructure on the site hosting the DiRAC data centre, to provide power for COSMA, helping to offset CO2, in conjuncation with Durham University Estates and Facilities.
+In 2023, we installed approximately £1m of solar panel infrastructure on the site hosting the DiRAC data centre, to provide power for COSMA, helping to offset CO2, in conjunction with Durham University Estates and Facilities.
 This is expected to provide around 7% of COSMA's annual energy needs.

 Installed facilities include panels situated on: